apache/cordova-docs/markdown/phonegap/camera/camera.getPicture.md

 camera.getPicture
 =================

-Takes a photo and returns the image as a `String` of base64 encoded data.
+Takes a photo and returns the image as a base64 encoded `String`.

     navigator.camera.getPicture( cameraSuccess, cameraError, [ cameraOptions ] );